GHOSTEYE26/MusicKALI/README.markdown

-# 🎌 Anime Gang Hub
+# 🎌 Anime Music Hub

 Welcome to the **Anime Gang Hub** – your ultimate portal to dive into the vibrant world of anime! 🚀 This project is a sleek, interactive web page that links you to some of the most iconic anime series out there.
 With a fiery orange backdrop, falling leaves, and a banging background track, this hub is designed to get you hyped for your next anime adventure! 🍂🎶